Job Keith, Chief

 Andrew Garcia, Secretary

-Andrew Garcia is an Eagle Scout and Brotherhood member from Karankawa Lodge, South Texas Council.
+Andrew Garcia is an Eagle Scout and Vigil Honor member from Karankawa Lodge, South Texas Council.
 He has served as lodge treasurer, lodge vice chief of program, lodge chief, conclave recreations chairman, and conclave promotions chairman.
 Andrew attended NLS in 2016, the 2017 National Jamboree where he served on the Operation Arrow Service Corps staff and the 2018 NOAC.
 Andrew is a local features writer for the Order of the Arrow's National Communication Committee and serves on the Southern Region's social media team.
 He has ventured to Florida Sea Base in 2015, Northern Tier in 2016, and Philmont is 2017.
 He is a senior in high school.

 John Guevara, Adviser